 Why did you develop this class?

 What we came up with was our 12 hour Flood Rescue Skills Development program.
-The class is based on the job performance requirements found in NFPA 1006 (2017 edition) related to Surface Water Rescue, Swiftwater Rescue, and Floodwater Rescue.
+The class is based on the operations level job performance requirements found in NFPA 1006 (2017 edition) related to Surface Water Rescue, Swiftwater Rescue, and Floodwater Rescue.
 The focus of the class is on responding to water rescue incidents during flood emergencies, which has the potential to inflict harm on any community.

 Who is this class designed for?